-If the home is not considered suitable or the works required to resolve the issues is estimated to exceed £5,000 then we would ask you to consider an alternative property.
+If the home is not considered suitable or the works required to resolve the issues is estimated to exceed £6,000 then we would ask you to consider an alternative property.
 We will refund your property fee less the cost of your contribution to the property assessment.
-If your Approval in Principle is still valid then you can sale agree a new home and upload this.
-If your Approval in Principle has expired then unfortunately you will need to reapply for Co-Ownership as we will need to assess your up to date situation.
+If your Co-Ownership Approval is still valid then you can sale agree a new home and upload this.
+If your Co-Ownership Approval has expired then unfortunately you will need to reapply for Co-Ownership as we will need to assess your up to date situation.